milind747/sp18-281-genesys/Project Journal.md

    * Deploy the GO API in AWS setup.
    * Test the AWS setup which has now 6 running instances.
    * Test the system in normal as well as partition mode.

+# Week 4 :

+## Key Tasks:
+Develope the Node application and integrate with the GO API.
+## Challanges:
+    * Develop the Node application.
+    * Decide the npm packages for Network requests to be used for Node Application.
+    * Check the feasibility on Heroku.
+    * Integrate the Node application with the GO API.
+    * Test the end to end flow